fourkitchens/sous-drupal-project/README.md

 # Sous Project

 This will provide you with a starting Drupal project that is managed with Composer.
-The install will include a small set of contrib modules, a starting custom module for specific for the build, and a custom starting theme generated from Emulsify.
+The install will include a small set of contrib modules, a starting custom module specific for the build, and a custom starting theme generated from Emulsify.

 ## Features and Configurations